-B. Hazmat/Biohazards Awareness
+B. Hazardous Materials Awareness

-General Learning Goal: The student will demonstrate an understanding of hazmat and biohazard threats.
+General Learning Goal: The student will demonstrate an understanding of hazardous materials threats.

-- 1. The student will demonstrate an understanding of the safety measures and protective equipment used to mitigate or prevent exposure to biohazards or hazardous materials. - 2.
+- 1. The student will demonstrate an understanding of the safety measures and protective equipment used to mitigate or prevent exposure to hazardous materials. - 2.
 The student will demonstrate an understanding of the universal precautions and post-exposure procedures.